gvwilson/sensibleadventures/nardica/nardica.md

 She walked the last hundred meters to the workshop with a dazed smile on her face that would have made her aunt sigh happily.

-Honesty's First and Second looked up and said, "G'day," simultaneously as Honesty pulled aside the splotched canvas curtain that hung in the salvage booth's doorway.
+Honesty's First and Second looked up and said, "G'day, Third," simultaneously as Honesty pulled aside the splotched canvas curtain that hung in the salvage booth's doorway.
-"You gi'n her th' news yen?"
-her First asked,
-her accent as strong as the tea she poured for Iffy without asking.
+"You gi'n her th' bad news yen?" her First asked, her accent as strong as the tea she poured for Iffy without asking.

-Honesty rolled her eyes.
+Honesty pouted.
-"Seriously!?"
+"I's gonna!"

 "Sorry,"
 her First said unapologetically.
-Her Second looked up from her workbench long enough to grin, her magnifying glasses making her eyes look cartoon-huge.
+Her Second looked up from her workbench long enough to grin.
+The magnifying glasses making her eyes look cartoon-huge in a face that showed how beautiful Honesty's would be in a few more years.

-"What news?"
+"What bad news?"
 Iffy asked.

-"I got call-up yesterday," Honesty blurted.
+"My call-up came 'long yesterday," Honesty said reluctantly.
-"Whole bunch of us 'long the docks got 'em.
+"Whole bunch o' folk 'long the docks got 'em.
-We gotta go 'long induction t'night."
+We gotta go do induction t'night."

-Iffy's jaw dropped.
+Iffy's stomach flip-flopped.
 "Tonight?
 What's th' rush?"

 Honesty shrugged,
-settling herself on a stool next to the square meter of workbench where she practiced her salvage skills on the easier bits and pieces of tech that came her family's way.
+settling herself on a stool next to the square meter of workbench where she worked to salvage the easier bits and pieces of tech that came her family's way.
 "Dunno.
-Lotsa folk are askin' that,
-but the blues ain't saying',
+Lotsa folk are wonderin' why the quaddy quaddy, but the blues ain't saying',
 'cept that it came straight from th' governor.
-Figure it's got somethin' to do with th' bots attackin' th' mansion?"
+Figure it's got somethin' to do with th' bots going gonjy 'long th' mansion?"

 "I dunno,"
 Iffy said.
 Anger suddenly welled up inside her.
+Jeep had *changed* when the Marines pumped their rules and tactics into his head.
+What would it do to her friend?
 "Seems like I don't know nothin' these days."

 "Aw, that ain't true,"